 The value of V_N overestimates the far-field velocity since, as the specimens are rotated around the pot tester by the impeller, the slurry is also rotated to a certain extent.
 This necessitates a correction to the far-field velocity.
 An upper bound on the correction factor can be obtained by assuming that the drag in the fluid is dominated by form drag.
 The areas of the baffles and of the test specimens can be determined from the dimensions of the tester shown in Figure 6.2.
-The projected area of the test specimens, A_s , in the direction normal to the flow is approximately 475 mm^2 .
-The total area of the baffles, A_b , is approximately 9600 mm^2 .
-Neglecting the effect of the frame that holds the test specimens, the swirling velocity of the rotating slurry can be estimated from the ratio A_s/A_b of the projected areas and the nominal speed of the tester, V_N .
-In order for the drag on the test specimens and the baffles to balance, the swirl velocity must be $V_N A_s/A_b$.
+The projected area of the test specimens, A_s , in the direction normal to the flow is approximately 475 mm2.
+The total area of the baffles, A_b , is approximately 9600 mm2.
+Neglecting the effect of the frame that holds the test specimens, the swirling velocity of the rotating slurry can be estimated from the drag on the test specimens and the baffles to balance, the swirl velocity must be $V_N A_s/A_b$.
 Since the test specimens move at a velocity V_N , an upper bound on the collisional velocities is given by $1 - A_s/A_b$.
 This value is an upper bound because it is based on the assumption that the baffles contribute their entire area toward generating shape drag.